svenhalvorson/party_page/_pages/about.md

 + Social sciences
 + Creative expression

 I'm also interested in becoming skilled in Mexican cooking.
-Hit me up with your recipies.
+Hit me up with your recipes.